csdms/project/CONTRIBUTING.md

 # Contributing to the CSDMS Workbench

-Thank you for taking the time to contribute to the CSDMS Workbench, the integrated system of software tools, technologies, and standards developed by CSDMS for building, interfacing, coupling, and running models.
+Thank you for taking the time to contribute to the [CSDMS Workbench](https://csdms.colorado.edu/wiki/Workbench), an integrated system of software tools for building, coupling, and running models.
 The CSDMS Workbench consists of the following core elements:

 * [Basic Model Interface](https://bmi.readthedocs.io) (BMI)